MicrosoftDocs/azure-devops-docs/docs/build-release/actions/work-with-release-definitions.md

    ![Setting the pre-deployment options](_img/work-with-release-definitions/set-conditions.png)

 1. Open the **Tasks** tab and select the default **Run on agent** item.
-In the properties panel, under **Agent selection**, check that **Hosted** is selected to use the default queue and agent available in VSTS.
-If you want to use a different agent that you have [previously installed](../concepts/agents/pools-queues.md), such as an on-premises agent in TFS, select the agents queue.
+In the properties panel, under **Agent selection**, check that a hosted agent is selected to use the default queues and agents available in VSTS.
+If you want to use a different agent that you have [previously installed](../concepts/agents/pools-queues.md), such as an on-premises agent in TFS, select that agent's queue.

    ![Setting the deployment queue](_img/work-with-release-definitions/check-queue.png)